 Member Services - A department within our plan responsible for answering your questions about your membership, benefits, grievances and appeals.
-See Chapter 2 for information about how to call Member Services.

 Multi-Source Drug - A prescription drug that is manufactured and sold by more than one pharmaceutical company.
 Multi-source drugs include both brand and generic drug options.